ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 To my eye, these look pretty good.
 For tips on how to interpret trace plots like this from `mice()`, see [Section 6.5.2](https://stefvanbuuren.name/fimd/sec-algoptions.html#sec:convergence) from van Buuren ([2018](#ref-vanbuurenFlexibleImputationMissing2018)).

-Once you’re imputed the data sets, it’s also a good idea to take a look at the results with summary statistics and/or plots.
+Once you’ve imputed the data sets, it’s also a good idea to take a look at the results with summary statistics and/or plots.
 As a first step, you can extract the MI data sets with the `complete()` function.
 By setting `action = "long"`, all MI data sets will be returned in a long format with respect to the imputation number (`.imp`).
 Setting `include = TRUE` returns the results for the original un-imputed data set (`.imp == 0`), too.

 ``` r
 imputed.datasets |>